MicrosoftDocs/altspace-vr/altspace-vr/community/creating-content.md

 # Creating AltspaceVR content

-AltspaceVR is an excellent community for those who want to create and share VR content.
-We want to support and grow our community of developers.
+AltspaceVR is an excellent community for developers who want to create and share VR content.
+We want to support and grow that community.

 ## MRE (Mixed Reality Extension) SDK